pantheon-systems/documentation/source/_docs/platform-considerations.md

 ## Streaming Media

-Streaming media on Pantheon is not supported.
-Pantheon does not provide FFMPEG or other media libraries, and our edge caching system is currently not optimized for streaming files.
+Because Pantheon does not provide [transcoding](https://en.wikipedia.org/wiki/Transcoding#Re-encoding.2Frecoding), bandwidth-adaptive media delivery, or support for large files (see below), [streaming media](https://en.wikipedia.org/wiki/Streaming_media) is not possible directly from the platform.
 However, you can run a great streaming media website.

-It's recommended that you find a more suitable host for the actual streaming, whether that's YouTube, Brightcove, or another provider.
+Pantheon recommendeds that you find a more suitable host for the actual streaming, whether that's [YouTube](https://www.youtube.com/), [Brightcove](https://www.brightcove.com/), [Vimeo](https://vimeo.com/), [Soundcloud](https://soundcloud.com/), or another provider.
+These services provide all the necessary components for great streaming media.

+It is, however, possible to deliver smaller media files from Pantheon using [progressive download](https://en.wikipedia.org/wiki/Progressive_download), but the media will not automatically adapt to the bandwidth and capabilities of the device browsing the site.
+Pantheon does not restrict the media formats sites on the platform can use.

 ## Large Files